Mastering Quantitative Chemistry for GCSE

 Percentage Yield and Atom Economy (Separate Science Only)

-Percentage yield compares the actual yield of a reaction to the theoretical maximum yield, while atom economy measures the efficiency of a reaction in terms of the atoms used to form the desired product.
+For separate science students, quantitative chemistry includes calculating the percentage yield of a reaction and the atom economy, which measures the efficiency of a reaction in terms of the number of atoms from the reactants that end up in the desired product.

 Gas Volume Calculations (Separate Science Only)